lancemueller/CybersecurityCareer/bare_minimum_knowledge.md

 + **BASH Shell scripting** - The ability to read/write bash shell scripts is valuable.

 ### Vulnerability Management
++ **Commercial Vulnerability Scanners** - You should know the three most common vulnerability scanners.
+For the ones that provide a free/trial version, you should download, install, and use it to scan your home network.
 + **Scanner Concepts** - You should understand all the common options and their meaning found in a network vulnerability scanner.
 Understand the pros/cons of network scanners vs host-based assessment.
 How credential-based scans work.
 The difference between patch management and vulnerability management.
 Why are vulnerability metadata such as first and last-seen dates important, and how are they used?
 What metrics and reporting are commonly used to assess the effectiveness of the vulnerability detection and remediation of vulnerabilities?
 + **CVSS & KEV** - A full understanding of CVSS and KEV, and how an organization would commonly use these to prioritize vulnerabilities.